autumoswitzerland/autumo-beetroot/autumo-beetroot/README.md

 <!-- ROUTING -->
 ## Logging

 beetRoot uses [SLF4j](https://slf4j.org).
-For the stand-alone and tomcat wep-app version, the log4j2 implementation (the one that has NOT the log4j bug in it...!) is used and the default configuration 'cfg/logging.xml' (stand-alone) and 'logging.xml' (in tomcat web-app servlet directory) is used.
+For the stand-alone and tomcat wep-app version, the log4j2 implementation (the one that has NOT the log4j2 bug in it...!) is used and the default configuration 'cfg/logging.xml' (stand-alone) and `logging.xml` (in tomcat web-app servlet directory) is used.
 If you want to specify your own, adjust it this way:

 - stand-alone: Define a runtime parameter in the shell/bash script when starting Java: